 How a Lawyer Can Help

 At Staver Accident Injury Lawyers, P.C., we understand that having your child sustain an injury can be devastating and painful.
 If your child has been injured in a car accident due to the fault of someone else, our attorneys can help you file your claim against the negligent party.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We have significant experience dealing with car accident cases and may be able to help you pursue compensation for your damages and losses.

 Call our lawyers today at (312) 236-2900 to schedule your free initial consultation with one of our Chicago injury lawyers.